rajch/LBCC-book/chapter3.md

 ## Mixing it up

 So, at this point, we have a parser that can parse numeric expressions, and string expressions.
-What we now want to do is to make it parse both, interchangably.
+What we now want to do is to make it parse both, interchangeably.

 Our parsing is line-oriented, that is, we parse one line at a time.
 Therefore, a given line can be either a string expression or a numeric expression.
 But successive lines can be either one of the two.
 And therein lies the problem.